 For us, the double layer was the perfect balance between crispiness and faster recipe time.

 The amount of time you need to air fry French fries will vary based on your model and its power, how thickly you cut the fries, and how many layers of potatoes you cook at once.

-I’ve suggested my go-to seasoning blend here, but you have plenty of options!
+I’ve suggested my go-to seasoning blend with garlic powder here, but you have plenty of options!

 - Cajun.
-Toss your fries with Cajun seasoning for a bold, lightly spicy flavor.
-(This would be tasty with my Skinny Greek Yogurt Ranch Dip.)
+Toss your fries with Cajun easoning for a bold, lightly spicy flavor.

 - Italian.
 Try your air fryer fries with some Italian seasoning for a delicious Italian spin.
 (Pair these with the basil yogurt dip from my Zucchini Fries recipe.)